 The meaning of the name Peridot is uncertain.
-Some believe it derives from the Greek language, however it is also said to be a french word that possibly derived from the Arabic word 'faridat' meaning gem.
+Some believe it derives from the Greek language, however it is also said to be a French word that possibly derived from the Arabic word 'faridat' meaning gem.

-As a highly spiritual stone, Peridot used to be believed to keep away evil and spirits.
+As a highly spiritual stone, peridot used to be believed to keep away evil and spirits.
 It is a protective stone and one that is particularly helpful for healers.
 It is believed to be a visionary crystal that helps you to understand your destiny and your spiritual purpose.

 The stone is known as a powerful cleanser that neutralises toxins on all levels.
-It is an excellent source of high frequency vibrations that is said to help multiply your wealth and increase your health.
+It is an excellent source of high-frequency vibrations that is said to help multiply your wealth and increase your health.

-In The Crystal Bible by Judy Hall, Peridot is described as a stone that alleviates jealousy, resentment, spite and anger and reduces stress.
+In The Crystal Bible by Judy Hall, peridot is described as a stone that alleviates jealousy, resentment, spite and anger and reduces stress.
 It is believed to enhance confidence and assertion without aggression.

-Placed on the abdomen, many believe that it aids giving birth by strengthening the muscle contractions and lessing the pain.
+Peridot is a strong healing crystal, said to heal and regenerate tissues.
+Placed on the abdomen, many believe that it aids giving birth by strengthening the muscle contractions and reducing the pain!

-We love Peridot here at Kernowcraft and think it is a beautiful and very versatile stone.
+We love peridot here at Kernowcraft and think it is a beautiful and very versatile stone.
 It has a strong unique colour that looks good when used with both gold and silver.

 As a faceted stone it can create a very classic, timeless look, yet as a cabochon or bead it can create a very pretty and fashionable design.
-We supply Peridot in a range of shapes and sizes, click here to view our collection.
+We supply peridot in a range of shapes and sizes, click here to view our collection.